The Stunning, Small Town in France: Your Guide to Strasbourg

 I honestly thought I had died and gone to heaven.
 It was like someone threw me into a Disney movie; and despite the fact that I’m a cynical happily-ever-after twenty-something year old… I didn’t mind it.

-If you have to do one thing in Strasbourg, let it be this.
+If you only have time to do one thing in Strasbourg, let it be this – I strongly suggest sitting for a small picnic at Le Petit France.

 There were some bakeries that I walked by, that when I inhaled the sweet smells of the baked bread and pastries effervescing into the air… my heart tingled at its core.